What Are the Differences Between Medicare and Veterans Benefits?

 1. Medigap is not always necessary for veterans.

-Veterans will not necessarily need a Medigap plan if they qualify for Civilian Health and Medical Program of the Department of Veteran’s Affairs (ChampVA).
-If you senior loved one is not enrolled in ChampVA, a Medigap plan can do the following:
+Veterans will not necessarily need a Medigap plan if they qualify for the Civilian Health and Medical Program of the Department of Veteran’s Affairs (ChampVA).
+If your senior loved one is not enrolled in ChampVA, a Medigap plan can do the following:

 - Help pay copays